Why We Made It and You Haven't, Yet*

 The Way We See It

-For simplicity, there are a few types of people.
+For simplicity, there are a four types of people.

 To sum it up, you either passively let life happen to you or you actively make life happen for you.

 Thomas J. Stanley is the Author of The Millionaire Next Door, The Millionaire Mind.
 We highly recommend this series.